JonathanCrossland/multichain/README.md

 The Source is in Visual Studio 2022 Community Edition.

-The compiled Assemblies is targeting 4.8 and Core 6.0
+The compiled Assemblies are targeting 4.8 and Core 6.0

 This library divides the calls into